aijony/anki-swedish-kelly/README.md

 Please note the word and its kellyID (found in the Metadata field in as k####) and the correction needed (ideally include a reference).
 If you are more computer savvy please make a pull request.

+Please do not add new words (unless they are missing and in Kelly).

 If you want to contribute to this project, please follow these steps:

 0. Make sure you have `bash`, `git` (obviously), and `jq` installed.